lliendo/Radar/docs/internals.rst

     incomplete network message.
-Also this mechanism is used as an easy workaround to gracefully terminate threads : one thread Event is shared among all defined threads, when this thread event is stopped the condition of the loop does not hold and the thread successfully ends.
+Also this mechanism is used as an easy workaround to gracefully terminate threads : one thread Event is shared among all defined threads, when this thread event is stopped the condition of the loop does not hold and the threads successfully end.

 Server operation